LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-biodiversity.md

 ### Exercise - Crossref:
 1. Pick the DOI of a publication of your choice.
-2. Open a Web browser and add the url.
+2. Open a Web browser and add the URL.
 3. [https://api.crossref.org/works/DOI](https://api.crossref.org/works/DOI) <= replace DOI with the DOI of the publication.

 Example: [https://api.crossref.org/works/10.1371/journal.pcbi.1004668](https://api.crossref.org/works/10.1371/journal.pcbi.1004668)